-Adiant Capital Partners, a Swiss investment firm specialising in renewable infrastructure, has completed a 2.0 MWdc solar rooftop and state-of-the-art dairy production plant under a mandate with a family office.
+Adiant Capital Partners, a Swiss investment advisory firm specialising in renewable infrastructure, has completed a 2.0 MWdc solar rooftop and state-of-the-art dairy production plant under a mandate with a family office.

 Adiant Capital Partners (“Adiant”) has completed the construction of a solar and dairy production plant project at La Marandière farm, in Manche, France.
 The project was realised under an investment mandate for an undisclosed French single family office active in the food and catering industry.